mattnappo/aco-tsp/tasks.md

    - [ ] Benchmark the CPU impl
    - [ ] Benchmark the real GPU impl
 - [ ] Compare correctness (how are we going to do this?)
+- [ ] Search the project for `TODO` since I added some potential stuff